elisaoh/mypystick/readme.md

 You may want to:
-  - Tune parameters
+  - Tune parameters (window size, LPC order,bandwidth, weights,...)
-  - Add calibration
+  - Add calibration (fundemental frequency, initial formants, ...)
-  - Change GUI
+  - Change GUI (stop the curser when there is not a vowel,..)
-  - Add formant detection
+  - Improve algorithm (voting, ...)

 # Code Details
 ## Structures